 3. Promote Your Blog

-Having a blog is essential in 2021, that too on WordPress CMS.
+Having a blog is essential in 2023, and that too on WordPress CMS.
 It is not only a phenomenal way to keep your audience engaged and build a strong online business community but a perfect companion to your SEO strategy.
 If you still don’t have a blog, definitely look into starting one as soon as possible.

 Now that your first blog post is online, you might think you have it all figured out.
 You’ll post a new article now and then, and the customers will start flocking in.
 While a blog is a great place to start, things are not quite that simple.